Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

               run_synthesis

   The yosys and ABC tools are used to convert RTL to gate level netlist (GLN).
+The ABC maps netlist to the cells the library.

   ![](https://github.com/Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/blob/main/images/2.PNG)